SparkCode/anki-card-generator/README.md

 ## Technologies Used

 - React for the user interface
-- OpenRouter API (Claude 3.7 Sonnet) for AI-generated content
+- OpenAI API (ChatGPT 4o) for AI-generated content
 - OpenAI API for text-to-speech functionality
 - AnkiConnect API for integration with Anki
 - localStorage for persistent storage